a-hakim/senangwebs-story/README.md

 - **Zero Dependencies:** Pure JavaScript with no external libraries required.
 - **Dual Initialization:** Build stories declaratively with simple `data-*` attributes in your HTML, or programmatically using a clean JSON structure.
+- **Unlimited Scenes & Dialogues:** Create stories with any number of scenes and dialogues - no artificial limits.
 - **Scene & Dialogue Management:** Manages a sequence of scenes and dialogues, tracking the story's state automatically.
 - **Dynamic Visuals:**
   - Change background images with each new scene.